There are a few ways in react that you can disable a button. Let us look at some of the ways.

 Option 1.
 When input value is empty

-- Set the input value in the prop
+- Set state in the input value

 - Once the input field has a value the button is enabled